gayamvenkat/library-books/README.md

-# project to manage books in a library.
+# Project to manage books in a library.
  **CRUD application made with Spring Boot to maintain books in library**
     <li>  JDK 8 </li>
     <li> Sring boot 2.4.5 </li>